CarsonDavis/CarsonDavis.github.io/_posts/2024-02-14-kitchen_knives.md

     </div>
 </div>

 Up til now I had been buying reasonably priced knives that had seen the inside of a factory at some point in their lives.
 But I was starting to believe those knife snobs that hated on Shun.
-The forums were whispering to me of lonely blacksmiths, hammering iron in the hidden depths of the Japanese mountains.
+The forums were tempting me with tales of lonely blacksmiths, hammering iron in the hidden depths of the Japanese mountains.

-Which is how I spent $300 on a Shibata Koutetsu R2 Migaki Gyuto in 210mm.
+...which is how I spent $300 on a Shibata Koutetsu R2 Migaki Gyuto in 210mm.
 The gyuto is every snob's favorite knife, and if you want a true laser, there are only a handful of choices.
 I considered some others, but they were all in this price range, and I loved the aggressive tip on the Koutetsu, so when one came in stock I grabbed it.

 The cherry sheath it's wearing was handmade by yours truly (more on that later), but the rest is original.
 At this price point, the knives you get are perfect and need no extra finishing or replacement handles.